fasthttp/router/README.md

 Because fasthttp doesn't provide http.Handler.
 See this [description](https://github.com/valyala/fasthttp#switching-from-nethttp-to-fasthttp).

 Fasthttp works with [RequestHandler](https://godoc.org/github.com/valyala/fasthttp#RequestHandler) functions instead of objects implementing Handler interface.
-So a FastHttpRouter provides a [Handler](https://godoc.org/github.com/fasthttp/router#Router.Handler) interface to implement the fasthttp.ListenAndServe interface.
+So a Router provides a [Handler](https://godoc.org/github.com/fasthttp/router#Router.Handler) interface to implement the fasthttp.ListenAndServe interface.

-Just try it out for yourself, the usage of FastHttpRouter is very straightforward.
+Just try it out for yourself, the usage of Router is very straightforward.
 The package is compact and minimalistic, but also probably one of the easiest routers to set up.

 ## Where can I find Middleware *X*?